danielmiessler/SecLists/.bin/checkers/README.md

 ### Wrapped calls Specifications

 - - -

 Checker scripts will now have to print out the name of the check followed by a new line

 Example `New line checker`

 This value will be used as the checker title

+After that, the descriptions will need to be printed out

+Example `To fix the error, you have to remove the empty lines or new lines at the end of the file`

+This is for contributors to understand why the checks failed

 - - -